obonaventure/cnp3/Missions/S8/routing1.rst

 To implement the Nat64 scapy gateway, you can start with the following skeletton ::

- ## This file abstracts a simple Nat64 gateway by using Scapy Automaton Facility
+ ## This file abstracts a *very* simple Nat64 gateway by
+ #  using Scapy Automaton Facility
  ## Mickael Hoerdt <mickael.hoerdt@uclouvain.be>
  ## UCL - INL <http://inl.info.ucl.ac.be>